 Tours are available from fly-in wilderness lodges or the city of Yellowknife, so there is an adventure for every personality and taste.

-Yellowknife is the capital of the Northern Territories and often referred to as a small city with big-city amenities.
+Yellowknife is the capital of the Northwest Territories and is often referred to as a small city with big-city amenities.
 Located on the shores of Great Slave Lake, Yellowknife offers a variety of accommodations, dining experiences, outdoor adventures, galleries, and shops.

 The Northwest Territories are located in northern Canada and border Yukon to the west and Nunavut to the east.
 To the south lie the provinces of British Columbia, Alberta, and Saskatchewan.
 It's home to Great Bear Lake, the largest body of water in Canada, and Great Slave Lake, the deepest lake in North America.